 Step 1: Creating a Mission Statement of 501(c) organization

 Before you begin drafting your mission statement for your 501(c) organization, a good idea would be to pick a cause and do some research on already existing organizations working on the types of causes in the community.
 Find a gap in community services and build your organization on it.
 This way, it will be easier to gain support and donations because you will be adding more value to the community you aspire to improve and work for.

 Broadly, a mission statement describes the purpose of and need for the organization’s existence.
 According to the Internal Revenue Service, for an organization to qualify as a tax-exempted entity, it needs to pursue activity from one of the following types:

 A strong precise and informative mission statement is what’s needed to obtain the status of a non-profit organization and it would also potentially help to invite volunteers, board members, and donations: three very important stakeholders for the success of a charitable organization.

 Every 501(c) organization needs members who will serve on the board.
 Since the board members are what make the governing body, they need to be recruited efficiently based on their expertise for the long-term success and functionality of the organization.
 The board is accountable for performing different types of roles including legal responsibilities.
 Once you have the designated members you can move on to the next step immediately.

-Step 3: Apply for an Employee Identification Number and Tax-Exempt Status
+Step 3: Apply For EIN Number & Tax-Exempt Status

 The information provided in the form is the basis for the IRS to grant you the tax-exempt status.
 The application form is approximately 12 pages long and needs to be truthfully filled out.
 The average evaluation time can take anywhere from 3 to 5 months.
 There is an application fee as well and your application will not be processed until that is paid.
 A determination letter from the IRS will reveal if you’ve been granted the status or not.